antronerds/r2-tutorials/docs/Using_The_Genome_Browser.md

     When we access the genome browser via the one-gene-view, then by default it has enabled a number of annotations (Tracks).
-At the top of the image,R2 is depicting all known EST and mRNA sequences aligned to the genome ( \#: synchronized with the USCS database regularly).
+At the top of the image,R2 is depicting all known EST and mRNA sequences aligned to the genome (synchronized with the USCS database regularly).
 These mappings serve as evidence for the existence of a gene, and are individually hyperlinked to the Genbank database.
-The EST and mRNA sequences are colored by the orientation \#: of alignments, as determined by exon-intron junctions and poly-A signals to the genome.
-Here, green alignments indicate a 5\`-> 3\` mapping on the positive strand of the genome, while a red mapping represents a \#: 5\`->3\`mapping on the negative strand of the genome (reverse complement orientation).
+The EST and mRNA sequences are colored by the orientation of alignments, as determined by exon-intron junctions and poly-A signals to the genome.
+Here, green alignments indicate a 5\`-> 3\` mapping on the positive strand of the genome, while a red mapping represents a 5\`->3\`mapping on the negative strand of the genome (reverse complement orientation).
     In sequences where no information on the orientation is encountered, the alignment becomes blue.
-In this MYCN example, the gene, as \#: represented by the refseq \#: track, is green.
+In this MYCN example, the gene, as represented by the refseq track, is green.
 This tells us that the MYCN gene maps to the positive strand of the genome, and should be read 5\`->3\`from left to right.
-The shadings in green, for the separate EST and mRNA \#: mappings, indicate exon (darker) and intronic (lighter) regions (Figure 3 shows a legend to all the different color shades).
-If we look at the reporters underneath the refseq track, then we see that most of them are green \#: as well (thus mapping to the same strand as the MYCN gene).
+The shadings in green, for the separate EST and mRNA mappings, indicate exon (darker) and intronic (lighter) regions (Figure 3 shows a legend to all the different color shades).
+If we look at the reporters underneath the refseq track, then we see that most of them are green as well (thus mapping to the same strand as the MYCN gene).
 However, the 242026\_at reporter appears in red (thus mapping to the negative strand), and thus cannot measure MYCN expression.
-Furthermore, this reporter also maps \#: at the intronic region, another reason why you should not use this reporter to represent MYCN.
+Furthermore, this reporter maps at the intronic region, which is another reason not to use this reporter to represent MYCN.
 Still, this reporter is annotated to measure MYCN by the Affymetrix company.
-    Below the EST and mRNA mappings, you can see the average gene expression for the reporters in the neuroblastoma dataset, which we are investigating.
+    Below the EST and mRNA mappings, you can see the average gene expression for the reporters in the neuroblastoma dataset that we are investigating.
 This panel can be handy, to see which reporter shows the highest
     expression (and often is the preferred reporter to use).
 Since the